-4.2 Estimation at Time Granularity 3
+4.2.
+Estimation at time granularity 3

 Now, we can examine how the distance array D_1 changes and becomes D_3 during the transformation of event stream S_1 (at granularity 1) to event stream S_3 (at granularity 3).
 The only difference from the transformation to an event stream at time granularity 2 is the length of the blocks in S_1 , which now is three and we thus have three different cases for each distance value in D_1 .
-This is shown in Figure 4.6.
+This is shown in Fig. 6.

 Again a distance d_0^1 indicates a "11" subsequence of length 2 in S_1 .
-Three cases to consider during the transformation of S_1 to S_3 are: Both of 1s can be in the same block with 2 different possible placement in that block, or they can be in different successive blocks.
-As shown in Figure 4.7, the first two cases yield a single 1 in S_3 , which means that d_0^1 vanishes in D_3 ; while the third one preserves both 1s in S_3 , i.e., d_0^1 in S_1 transforms to d_0^3 in S_3 .
-Thus, a zero distance in S_1 vanishes in S_3 with probability 2/3, and becomes a zero distance in S_3 with probability 1/3.
+Three cases to consider during the transformation of S_1 to S_3 are: both of 1s can be in the same block with two different possible placement in that block, or

+Fig. 6.
+Transformation with granularity 3.

-The same analysis for distances 1 to 3 are given in Figures 4.8, 4.9 and 4.10, respectively, without any further explanation.
-Table 4.4 lists the transformation of D_1 to D_3 for distance values 0 to 9 with associated probabilities given in parentheses.
-Equation 2 formulates this relation between D_1 and D_3 .
+The same analysis for distances 1-3 are given in Figs. 8-10, respectively, without any further explanation.
+Table 4 lists the transformation of D_1 to